bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IndicationRodMovement_2EWdqFr25C5QKm2WsoAIDD/Documentation.md

-The movement of the bar which indicates the indication rod position.
+Indicates the indication rod movement detected by the sensor.